railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_traceability.rst

 	  *Scrapping from a Delivery Order*

-When you decide to scrap some products, they are transferred to the :guilabel:`Scapped` location.
+When you decide to scrap some products, they are transferred to the :guilabel:`Scrap` location.
-To display the content of this :guilabel:`Virtual Location`, go to :menuselection:`Warehouse --> Inventory Control --> Location Structure`, then select the virtual locations and display the :guilabel:`Scrapped`location.
+To display the content of this :guilabel:`Virtual Location`, go to :menuselection:
+`Warehouse --> Inventory Control --> Location Structure`, then select the virtual locations and display the :guilabel:`Scrap` location.

 If you want to transfer the products in another location, you can create a new one and check the :guilabel:`Scrap Location` in the additional information.